|

 Watching Out for Pickpockets in Tourist Areas

 The rules to remember are to store valuables in a safe at the hotel.
-Bags and Backpacks should be moved to the front of your chest when in these crowded areas.
+Bags and Backpacks should be moved to the front of your chest in crowded areas.
 Do not regularly check the pockets containing important assets, as it’s the way to show the thieves where you are keeping your wallet.
 Be wary when someone bumps into you or approaches you too closely, thieves often use this trick to approach their prey.
 Finally, when you take money out of your pocket for payment, do not forget to pay attention to your surroundings.

 Bag and Phone Snatching while on the Streets